vtex/shoreline/rfcs/brand/card.md

 # Summary

-`Cards` are single containers that can display a digestible amount of information on it.
+`Cards` are single containers that can display a digestible amount of information.

 # Basic example